qwik-resume/qwik-resume/LINT.md

 ## [`multiline-comment-style`](https://eslint.org/docs/latest/rules/multiline-comment-style)
 - **What it does:** Enforces a particular style for multiline comments.
 - **Why:** Consistent comment style can make the code more readable.
+- Leaving off, as there are often use cases for either style.

 ## [`multiline-ternary`](https://eslint.org/docs/latest/rules/multiline-ternary)
 - **What it does:** Enforces newlines between operands of a ternary expression if the expression spans multiple lines.